trusz/src.trusz.github.io/content/posts/02_ui-development-in-docker-testing.md

 Chromium has a limitation who can control it:

-* in headless mode (no visible UI), connects are allowed from any source address as the websocket listens on the wildcard IP: `0.0.0.0:9922`
+* in headless mode (no visible UI), connections are allowed from any source address as the websocket listens on the wildcard IP: `0.0.0.0:9922`
 * in non-headless mode (visible UI), only the connections from localhost are allowed as the chromium switches back to `127.0.0.0:9922` (or `localhost:9922`)